Go-To Cordless Tools All Contractors Should Have On Hand

-But DEWALT’s new cordless, 7-1/4-in., sliding miter saw makes quick moves a snap.
+But DeWalt's cordless, 7-1/4-in., sliding miter saw makes quick moves a snap.
 It won't cut as wide as a 10-in. slider, but at 32 lbs., it's 25 lbs. lighter than full-size models, which makes hauling it around a breeze.
 And for a little guy, this saw has a lot of guts.
 It can make 275 cuts through 3-1/4-in. base on one charge.
-Buy the DCS361 without the 20V MAX battery for $319 where DEWALT tools are sold.

 Electricians are lucky because they shed their cords a while ago, but that's because they're mostly drilling rather wimpy 3/4-in. holes all day.
 You plumbers and HVAC guys are still tethered because of the huge holes your trade requires.
 Milwaukee may have finally freed you from your chains/cords.

-The new M18 FUEL, SUPER HAWG is designed to drill big holes—a lot of them.
+The M18 Fuel, Super Hawg is designed to drill big holes—a lot of them.
 Milwaukee claims this tool can power through 75, 2-9/16-in. holes on a single charge, and is capable of muscling through holes as large as 6 in.!
 Could this be the beginning of a totally cord-free rough-in?
-The SUPER HAWG will be available in early October, 2015.
-Buy one where Milwaukee tools are sold.
-Expect to pay $549 (includes two batteries and a charger) or $349 for the bare tool.
+Check out our video review of the cordless Senco Auto-Feed Screwdriver.

 A blower is a handy tool to have around the house, so why wouldn't it be handy at the jobsite as well?
 You could use one to: clear the floors; blow shingle grit off a roof; clean up that miter saw before loading it up for the day; dry the morning dew off your outdoor workstation; blow the filth out of your work truck; you could even use it to dust yourself off before heading home for the day.

-If you're already invested in DEWALT’s 20V MAX system, the new DCBL720P1 blower just might be a tidy solution to a messy jobsite.
+If you're already invested in DeWalt's 20V Max system, the DCBL720P1 blower just might be a tidy solution to a messy jobsite.
 It won't take up much more space in your truck than a push broom, and it cranks out 400 CFM and blows air at 90 MPH!
-It costs about $200.

 It weighs in at 10.1 lbs, which is less than some corded sidewinders.
 And while light on weight, it's definitely not light on runtime: Makita claims it can cut 250 2x4s on one charge.
 Other tools in the X2 family include: chainsaws, blowers, trimmers and a rotary hammer.
-Buy the XSH01X/Z at stores where Makita tools are sold.
-Expect to pay about $200 for the bare tool.
+Next, check out our cordless circular saw buying guide.